cfshi/coronavirus/survey.awareness.md

 23. At the moment, how much do you worry about the following?

-Health (e.g., not able to see doctors)
+Health care (e.g., not able to see doctors)
 Comfort and safety because of my race
 Finance (e.g., not able to pay bills)
 Work (e.g. job security)
 School (e.g., learning progress)
 Social relationships (not able to see friends)
 Mental health
-Family	Worried	Somewhat worried
+Family
 Basic food supply